w1n-gl0ry/w1n-gl0ry.github.io/content/posts/defcon32.md

   }
 ```

 Since the value doesn't overwrite when they are NaN and because after malloc, the memory isn't properly initialized.
-So we can leverage that to have a strong leak through the `draw_graph` function.
+So we can leverage that to have a leak through the `draw_graph` function.

 ## Trigger the bug